- Things to Do

 Like most island destinations, spring is all about sunshine, beaches, and family-friendly fun, which is why you'll love Galveston as your pick for a spring getaway.

-East Beach, Seawall Beach Urban Park, Beach Pocket Parks, and the Galveston Island State Park offer plenty of options for beachgoers.
+Stewart Beach, East Beach, Seawall Beach Urban Park, Beach Pocket Parks, and the Galveston Island State Park offer plenty of options for beachgoers.
 And, there's also beach access on the west end of the island.
 You'll find a beach chair and umbrella rentals scattered along the beaches at the beach parks or bring your gear.
 Remember, if you're planning to play in the surf, always choose a location near a lifeguard and take note of the flags on the lifeguard stands for tips on the surf.
 Galveston Beach Patrol stations lifeguards at East Beach, Stewart Beach, and the Seawall while other areas have a roving patrol.

 Galveston can always rekindle the kid in you, but no event will be more exciting for kids of all ages than The Grand Kids Festival hosted by The Grand 1894 Opera House.
 The festival was designed to introduce children and families to the arts and has been doing so for two decades.
 The event features three blocks of activities, entertainment areas and vendor booths.
 Attendees will be able to enjoy live performances, storytellers, arts and crafts, face painting and more.